Events

 The Guest Lecture series at Fisher Center for Gender and Justice at Hobart & William Smith Colleges launches with a discussion of precarity, the meta-crisis of capitalism and subversion as a form of radical change without a revolutionary break.

-Ivan Krastev and Albena Azmanova discussing Capitalism on Edge Public Lecture
+Ivan Krastev and Albena Azmanova Discussing Capitalism on Edge Public Lecture

 Organized by Bruno Kreisky Forum for International Dialogue